-Accounting by Guesty is a premium feature available to Pro users only.
+Accounting by Guesty is a premium feature.
 Please contact us to discuss activating it.

 The business model setup is the basis for Accounting by Guesty.